-This FAQ 15 advises on ‘Unplanned’ vehicle issues, FAQ 71 advises on ‘Human Error’ issues, the client must read both FAQ’s as part of the Terms and Conditions of hire.
+This FAQ 15 advises on ‘Unplanned Last Minute’ issues, FAQ 71 advises on ‘Human Error’ issues, the client must read both FAQ’s as part of the Terms and Conditions of hire.

-OVERVIEW – Vehicles are machines, and as we all know could let us down at the most inopportune moment or can be held up in traffic congestion, a fact of life in today’s modern world, and although vehicle owners will do their very best to rectify the situation when time permits it may not always be possible especially at short notice where timings are critical.
+OVERVIEW – Vehicles are machines, and as we all know could let us down at the most inopportune moment or can be held up in traffic congestion, a fact of life in today’s modern world, indeed any unexpected issue that arises at the last minute could create a problem and although vehicle owners will do their very best to rectify the situation when time permits it may not always be possible especially at short notice where timings are critical.
 As your wedding day is such a very special occasion we would strongly advise that you also plan ahead and have your own back-up plan to put into action in event of ‘last minute’ problems that are unable to be rectified by the vehicle owner or driver in the time permitting, although of course it probably will never be needed it is still better to have an additional back-up plan, just in case.

 BREATHING SPACE – On our part at Premier Carriage we automatically build in a 15 minute safety margin into all itineraries at the start of the hire, the vehicle therefore should arrive at the collection address 15 minutes before the first planned departure.
 The client may extend this to a 30 minute safety margin at the start of the hire if they so wish in order to relieve possible anxiety however this may reflect on the end of hire time being slightly earlier, unless the client extends the hire time.